I’m closing Writers’ Huddle for new members this Friday (31st October) and won’t be reopening the virtual doors until, at the earliest, May 2015.

 #1: Paid Writing for Blogs (2008 onwards)

-At first, my family and friends found it quite weird that I could get paid to write for blogs.
+At first, my family and friends found it quite weird that I could get paid to write for blogs, and even six years on, a lot of people are surprised that paid blogging exists.
 It’s no big mystery, though.
 Like magazine and newspapers, blogs need regular content.
 Many generate revenue through advertising, and they need a constant stream of new articles to bring in readers.

 Writing for blogs typically means:

-- Regular work – often one or more posts every week
+- Regular work – often writing one or more posts every week

-- Flexibility over what you write about – 90% of the time, I’ve chosen my own topics
+- Flexibility over what you write about – most of the time, I’ve chosen my own topics

 - Quick payments, usually via PayPal